Worried about the level of WordPress security on your site? You should be.

 Don’t use admin as your username.
 Change it to something unique.

 Always use strong passwords.
-Sure, they’re harder to remember, but they’re also harder to crack.
-And just like your username should be unique, make sure your password is too.
+Sure, they’re harder to remember (password managers help!), but they’re also harder to crack.
+And just like your username should be unique, make sure your password is, too.
+So only use that password on your WordPress site, and not for any other website or service.

 It’s understood that there may be more than one person—yourself—who is updating and or maintaining your site.
 That means you need to trust others with an admin account and password.
 The good news is you can create an event log and monitor user activities that could impact security.